zchsh/paper-mini-gen/NOTES.md

   - Great option, but it's also real-time-multiplayer which I don't need (via <https://www.partykit.io/>)
   - Started digging some stuff outta this, maybe look into <https://github.com/react-grid-layout/react-draggable> to init "drag" events (handle both touch and mouse)?
   - 2025-06-13 at 08:53 - have this _kind of_ working, it's janky and I need to learn more about event listeners, but it feels workable enough to move on for now to other hurdles

+- [ ] Stub in paste-from-clipboard to add an SVG to the page
+- [ ] Stub in drag-and-drop to add an SVG to the page

-- [ ] FireFox doesn't seem to print images embedded in an SVG
+- [ ] Investigate why Firefox doesn't seem to print images embedded in an SVG
   - Images are shown in the print preview... but upon saving to PDF, the images aren't there
   - Happens with the raw SVG files as well
   - Doesn't happen in Chrome, Chrome seems to print to PDF fine, with images included.
   - Is this related to how I've formatted the SVG?
 Or is it a deeper issue in FireFox?
 Feels worth investigating...
   - Alternately, maybe the answer is "just use Chrome"?
 That sucks though.
-- [ ] Stub in paste-from-clipboard to add a static SVG to the page
-- [ ] Stub in paste-from-clipboard to add a moveable SVG to the page
-- [ ] Stub in drag-and-drop to add a static SVG to the page
-- [ ] Stub in drag-and-drop to add a moveable SVG to the page
-- [ ] Sketch out how an arrangement tool would work
+  - Have repro case of relative simple SVG file with embedded image... maybe try with something even simpler, exported from Figma?
+If the simplest use cases aren't working, then it's probably more of a Firefox problem.

 ### Later